-Join the email list to follow all updates and notices!
+Join us on Facebook and a sometimes used email list to follow all updates and notices!

 What: Singletrack, high elevation, back country self supported endurance epic.

 Start: 6:00AM start/sign-in/meeting with 6:40 meeting with 6:50 roll out, at the Post Office Parking Lot adjacent to the Brick Oven Pizzeria.
 Sign-in here after each Loop.

 Finish: Parking lot adjacent to Brick Oven Pizzeria & Pub (223 Elk Ave, Crested Butte, CO) , and remember to sign in after each loop!